Evaluating or analysing risk in the workplace can become tricky to navigate, with so many factors to take into consideration.

 We can use the Hierarchy of Control to help us prioritise what controls we should consider and in what order:

 Whatever control we decide to use, we need to be able to justify our choice.
-For example, if we decide on PPE (or RPE) in this case, which is the least effective, we have to be able to justify why we were unable to put administrative or engineering controls, substitution or even that we could not eliminate by not using the substance.
+For example, if we decide on PPE (or RPE) in this case, which is the least effective, we have to be able to justify why we were unable to eliminate the substance altogether, or use substitutions instead.

 You can see a worked example here of how this translates on to the risk assessment.